Submitty/submitty.github.io/_docs/instructor/assignment_configuration/configuration_path.md

 ---

-### Select An Autograding Configurations
+### Select An Autograding Configuration

 From the second tab of the edit gradeable page, the instructor specifies the path to the autograding configuration file.
-Use the text box to search the dropdown menu populated with existing configuration options, or manually type in the full path to a configuration file.
+Use the text box to search the available configuration options in the dropdown menu, or manually type in the full path to a configuration file.

-The dropdown menu is populated by provided configurations, uploaded configurations, and configurations within the Course Autograding Configuration Directory.
-This is explained in more detail below.
+The dropdown menu is populated with several standard provided configurations ("PROVIDED"), any autograding configurations uploaded from the website for this course ("UPLOADED"), and configurations within the Course Autograding Configuration Directories ("DIRECTORY").
+These options are explained in more detail below.

 ![](/images/config_path_interface.png)

 ### Provided Configurations

-Submitty provides a number of simple autograding configurations that can be selected from the drop down selection menu.
+Submitty provides a number of simple autograding configurations that can be selected from the drop down selection menu (prefixed by "PROVIDED").
 These default, provided autograding configurations are:

 _TODO: Insert documentation of the upload only, pdf_exam, iclicker, left-right seating assignment, 2 & 3 page test notes upload._